DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/FAQ/Coming_Soon.md

 ---

 # 	Coming Soon
-This document describes the features that are either pending ort planned in upcoming relreases
+This document describes the features that are either pending or planned in upcoming releases

+# Current version

+Number	  	| Functionality	  | Description
+:--       	|:--              |:--